brunchboy/advent-of-code-2019/README.md

 Just open a Clojure REPL on the project, and tweak and invoke the appropriate functions.
-I expect most everything will stay in the core package, but will hopefully remember to update this if they grow enough to merit splitting into other namespaces.
+I expect most everything will stay in the core namespace, but will hopefully remember to update this if they grow enough to merit splitting into other namespaces.

 ## License